S3-working-group/s3-practical-guide/src/making-and-evolving-agreements/objections.md

-## Objections
+## Objection

-_An **objection** is an important reason why doing what is proposed stands in the way of (more) effective response to a driver._
+_An **objection** is a reason why doing something stands in the way of (more) effective response to a driver._

-Objections...
+Objections:

-* ...stop proposals from becoming agreements.
+* stop proposals from becoming agreements
-* ...contain emergent information that can be used to improve proposals and agreements
+* reveal information that can be used to improve proposals and existing agreements
-* ...reveal both opportunities or impediments
+* reveal both opportunities or impediments

 ---

-## Objections (cont.)
+## Objection (cont.)

-It's the decision of the individual who raised the objection to stay or withdraw the objection.
+It's the accountability of the individual to raise objections, and the accountability of the group to address them.

-Withholding objections could harm the aims of a group or organization
+Withholding objections could harm the aims of a group or organization.

 Being able to raise objections at any time means that proposals only need to be *good enough for now, safe enough to try*

 ---

+# Qualifying Objections

+> How would doing this impede - or miss an opportunity to improve - flow of value to any organizational driver?

+---

-## Questions to Understand Objections ##
+## Understanding Objections ##

+## Some Helpful Questions

 * Does the objection relate to this specific proposal or agreement?
 * Does this objection reveal how a (proposed or existing) **agreement**...
     * ...jeopardizes the response to a driver?
     * ...is in conflict with the organization's values?
     * ...prevents or diminishes someone's contribution to responding to a driver?
-    * ...can be improved significantly?
+    * ...can be improved right now?

 ---

-# Concerns... #
+# Concerns #

-* ...are not objections
+* are not objections
-* ...are not important enough to prevent an agreement
-* ...often contain wisdom
-* ...can be recorded in the logbook
+* are recorded in the logbook
+* are heard if there's time or they're considered important
+* often contain wisdom
-    * ...to further evolve agreements
+* can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation)
-    * ...to set evaluation criteria (including review date)